Susie Mogg, founder

 Natalie has been facilitating Ethics classes for primary children for the past six years, enjoying the experience of engaging many young minds to learn to think critically, work collaboratively in groups, engage the capacity for ethical discussion and to make well-reasoned decisions.
 Natalie is an active volunteer who has worked at the Raise Foundation mentoring teenagers at risk of disengagement, and is on the Well-being Committee at her local school, helping to drive better programs and communication for well-being within the community.

-Natalie is about to complete a Bachelor of Psychology (Honours) at Macquarie University, with a view to woringk as a child and adolescent psychologist.
+Natalie has completed a Bachelor of Arts in Psychology at Macquarie University, with a view to working as a child and adolescent psychologist.
 She believes that building Resilience in our children at the grass roots can provide a strong framework of support that help children reach their potential as they progress through life.

 STEFANIE VIANELLO, Resilience coach

 Stefanie holds a BA Psychology with Primary Education and is a qualified primary school teacher.
 Since completing her studies, Stefanie has been motivated to explore social and emotional learning opportunities that provide students with tools to manage their emotions, make connections with their peers and develop their sense of self.
 Providing children with tools to develop their wellbeing provides learning experiences that can be drawn upon throughout their lives.